slavfilimonov/fullstackopen/part2/README.md

-#Part 2 exercises
+# Part 2 solutions

-Solutions of part 2 exercises in this folder, one app per folder.
+Solutions of part 2 exercises are in this folder, one app per folder.

 The "countries" project uses .env file for the weather api key.